 - Audacity 22.214.171.124

 - GarageBand 10.4.3

 - Adobe Creative Cloud applications, including Premiere Pro 2022

 - You should bring your own large-capacity (16 GB or more) drive to save your work to, as all the files you create using the recording studio iMac will be erased after logging out of your session.
 Please note the following:

 - Many drives are formatted for the Windows operating system.
 You may need to reformat your drive for Mac OS X in order to use it to store and work on multimedia projects.
 To do so, follow the instructions found here.
 Warning: Reformatting a hard drive will completely erase all files.
 To begin, ensure that all wanted files are backed up or stored someplace else, such as on a personal computer, in an email account, or on a cloud drive.

 Info Commons staff cannot provide one-on-one assistance on demand in the recording studio.
-Some proficiency in using computers and recording devices is expected to achieve results.
-All are welcome to attend one of our digital media classes to learn more about making audio or video projects on your own.
+Some proficiency in using computers and recording devices is necessary to use the studio.
+All are welcome to attend one of our basic computer or digital media classes to work towards making audio or video projects on your own.